lsst-ts/tssw_developer_guide/doc/procedures/jira.rst

     * Notify Sprint Lead of time frame work is expected to be resolved

 * Keep commitment to approximately 8 story points (2 weeks)
-* Monthly Retrospective Meetings

-    * Go over accomplishments
-    * Go over any process issues that can be improved
-    * Explain future schedule and path
+    * Each sprint assumes 2 story points for meetings and other administrative tasks

 Task Process
 ============

 * Do not create Epics.
-  That is the responsiblity of the Sprint Lead.
+  That is the responsibility of the Sprint Lead or manager.
 * Task creation

     * Keep task size between 1 and 5 story points